-This exhibition samples images from recent projects by photographers who have graduated over the past 25 years from New Zealand tertiary art education, and who majored in the specialist medium of photography.
-All photographs were made with analogue film technology and loosely fall into the field of extended ‘documentary’, with subjects carefully sought from specific environments of the photographers’ choosing.
+This catalogue samples images from recent projects by photographers who have graduated over the past 25 years from New Zealand tertiary art education, and who majored in the specialist medium of photography.
+All photographs were created with analogue film technology and loosely fall into the field of extended ‘documentary’, with subjects carefully sought from specific environments of the photographers’ choosing.

 This is the catalogue of the exhibition with all photographs in the show reproduced – with an essay by Haruhiko Sameshima.

 Featuring the works of:

 Catalogue and exhibition was produced with an assistance from Creative New Zealand.